 In order to lift the top belt-guard it was necessary to remove the clutch handle, this being a splined fit that also allowed it to be easily adjusted to the operator's preference.
 Interestingly the clutch unit was only ever offered on the ME10, no mention of it can be found in any literature relating to other Boxford models.

 One difference on most of these lathes (though it's not certain that all were so equipped) was the use of quieter, Oilite-bushed, tumble-reverse gears in fibre that ran on needle-roller bearings.
 The fibre gears can be fitted to all other models and have definite advantages if the lathe is to be used where noise might be a problem - though being weaker the gears are, of course, if carelessly handled, more likely to fail.

 In 1977 a basic long-bed ME10 (admitting 28 inches between centres) and fitted with power sliding and surfacing feed (Model ME10B) was listed at just £555, but adding those items necessary to make more readily useable - a screwcutting gearbox, a 5-inch Burnerd 3-jaw chuck, a Dickson quick-change toolpost, thread-dial indicator, faceplate, catchplate, 1/2" drill chuck, a pair of Morse centres, a T-slotted cross slide, a fixed steady an electric motor and switch and a cabinet stand - raised this to £1089 + 8% tax.
-Caused by a decade of relentless inflation under the Labour Party, by 1984 the same machine, with identical equipment, had risen to £2523 + 15% tax.
+Caused by a decade of relentless inflation under the Labour Party, by 1984 the same machine, with identical equipment, had risen to £2523 + the then 15% VAT.